 With key data describing all vehicle systems, accessing the CAN bus opens opportunities for developers wanting to build exciting or educational driving apps.
 By adding a competitive element such as challenges, leader boards or skill points, developers can gamify driving, making it more fun.
 With specific designed challenges, apps could help improve a drivers understanding of efficiency and safety on the roads, raising the standards across private and professional drivers, to the benefit of us all.

-VIA recently launched the VIA Mobile360 D700 Drive Recorder, a full-featured, compact dual camera 1080p driver recorder that is available with custom software support and seamless Microsoft Azure, and AWS cloud integration.
+VIA recently launched the VIA Mobile360 D700 AI Dash Cam, a full-featured, compact dual camera 1080p driver recorder that is available with custom software support and seamless Microsoft Azure, and AWS cloud integration.
 The unobtrusive and compact design includes GPS support with live tracking using a customizable app, a 3-axis G-sensor and four infra-red LEDs that ensure a clear video stream of the vehicle’s interior at all times.
-Crucially, the VIA Mobile360 D700 Drive Recorder also supports CAN bus integration, a key feature that opens up many of the possibilities discussed in this article.
+Crucially, the VIA Mobile360 D700 AI Dash Cam also supports CAN bus integration, a key feature that opens up many of the possibilities discussed in this article.

 You can also watch this short introductory video: